Steerable but Not Decodable: Function Vectors Operate Beyond the Logit Lens: Discussion

-\begin{itemize}[noitemsep] \item \textbf{Steering effects may be invisible to standard monitoring.} FVs steer behavior through pathways the logit lens cannot detect---especially on Llama/Gemma.
-Safety monitoring relying on vocabulary-projection tools may miss FV-style interventions entirely. \item \textbf{FV vocabulary projection is not a reliable quality check.} FVs achieving $>0.90$ accuracy project to incoherent tokens.
-A practitioner inspecting the projection would incorrectly conclude the FV is broken. \item \textbf{Verify IID efficacy before deployment.} IID accuracy is the single best predictor of FV quality.
-Geometric similarity (cosine) and vocabulary projection tell you nothing.
+\paragraph{Implications for AI safety.} \begin{itemize}[noitemsep,leftmargin=*] \item \textbf{Steering effects may be invisible to standard monitoring.} FVs steer behavior through pathways the logit lens cannot detect---especially on Llama and Gemma.
+Safety monitoring relying on vocabulary-projection tools may miss FV-style interventions entirely. \item \textbf{FV vocabulary projection is not a reliable quality check.} FVs achieving $>$0.90 accuracy project to incoherent tokens.
+A practitioner inspecting the projection would incorrectly conclude the FV is broken. \item \textbf{Verify IID efficacy before deployment.} IID accuracy is the single best predictor of FV quality; geometric similarity (cosine) and vocabulary projection tell you essentially nothing.
 Only behavioral evaluation is reliable. \end{itemize}